Knife repair - chips, tips and bends

 - Bends in highly flexible blades such as filet knives or slicers.

-- Twisted blades, with the twist along the vertical axis of the blade.
+- Twisted blades, where the twist is along the vertical axis of the blade.

 - Scissor repair - bigger chips in the blade or misalignment of the blades.